 This combined with special offers, free gifts and, if possible, reviews from trusted sources to your meta descriptions can all help draw attention to your ad and increase your CTR.

 A high CTR is not always a good thing.
-As previously mentioned, if you have a high click through rate and low conversion rate, it is clear something is wrong with your message.
+As previously mentioned, if you have a high click-through rate and low conversion rate, it is clear something is wrong with your message.
 This costly mistake can, however, be rectified with some simple methods and tools.

 Negative keywords are those that block your ad from appearing when related search terms are used.
 This can keep costs down while refining your customer interactions to the most relevant.
 For example, if the previously mentioned shoe shop only sells women’s footwear, it makes sense to use the negative keywords male or men’s.
 This prevents irrelevant searches from costing you money when clicked upon.

 It is likely that no matter how well planned a campaign is, it will always have room for improvement.
-CTR is a trial and error endeavour, but by following some simple rules and maintaining campaigns, it is possible to cultivate the maximum income from the minimum cost.
+CTR is a trial and error endeavor, but by following some simple rules and maintaining campaigns, it is possible to cultivate the maximum income from the minimum cost.